rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 ```

 ### 1.1.
 Downloading the raw data from GEO

-**Note!** If you have your fastq files generated from your custom experiment, you can skip this paragraph.

 The source data in sra format are downloaded via GEO accession number using the command ``fastq-dump`` of [SRA Toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=fastq-dump).